-ISU agricultural and biosystems engineering undergraduate program ranked country’s best
+Iowa State agricultural and biosystems engineering graduate program ranked one of the country’s best

-ABE is jointly administered by the College of Agriculture and Life Sciences (CALS) and the College of Engineering (CoE) at Iowa State University (ISU).
-ABE currently offers four undergraduate degree programs: Agricultural Engineering, Biological Systems Engineering, Agricultural Systems Technology, and Industrial Technology.
-ABE also offers MS and Ph.D. degree programs in Agricultural and Biosystems Engineering and in Industrial and Agricultural Technology.
-As of fall 2016, the department is home to 808 undergraduates and 92 graduate students educated by 36 faculty.
-Over the past five years, ABE’s undergraduate enrollment has grown by over 46%.
+ABE is jointly administered by the College of Agriculture and Life Sciences and the College of Engineering at Iowa State University.
+ABE currently offers four undergraduate degree programs: agricultural engineering, biological systems engineering, agricultural systems technology, and industrial technology.
+ABE also offers M.S. and Ph.D. programs in agricultural and biosystems engineering and in industrial and agricultural technology.

-In the summer of 2014, ABE moved into its new state-of-the-art teaching and research facilities, Elings Hall and Sukup Hall and Atrium.
+In the summer of 2014, ABE moved into its new state-of-the-art teaching and research facilities in Elings Hall and Sukup Hall and Atrium.